 - Kim Possible.
 In the episode "Blush" the "Wade-bot" launches itself off a cliff in the Amazon with Ron and Rufus, however Wade only remembers after the leap that he forgot to install the parachute.
-The Plot-Induced Stupidity comes into play when just a few minutes earlier in the same episode the Wade-bot had a hang-glider attachment to save Ron and Rufus from plummeting down a waterfall, and conveniently forgets about this gizmo once its could be useful again.
+Just a few minutes earlier in the same episode the Wade-bot had a hang-glider attachment to save Ron and Rufus from plummeting down a waterfall, and conveniently forgets about this gizmo once its could be useful again.

 - Similarly, there are too many times to count in Danny Phantom where Danny seemingly forgets that he has the ability to become invisible or intangible at will.
-Early on it made sense due to it being clear he was still getting used to his abilities, and sometimes it was played for humor, but it seemed strange he would still sometimes forget this fact even in the later episodes.
+Early on it made sense due to it being clear he was still getting used to his abilities, and sometimes it was played for humor, but he would still sometimes forget even in the later episodes.

 - While this was a regular occurrence for characters, the Martian Manhunter is the king of this trope.
 He has the ability to transform into whatever Super Strong forms he can imagine — an ability he uses three times in the entire series.
 He'll stare at incoming projectiles with a surprised look on his face instead of turning intangible, or super solid or transforming into a form that cannot be so easily hit.
 In the season finale, Brainiac is holding everyone in an iron grip with tentacles.
 They struggle for an unreasonable time before J'onn remembers that he can turn intangible at will.
 In the Silver Age comics, he had even more powers, with new ones popping up all the time.
 Somehow, he just never used them with the slightest tactical sense.
-As my high school guidance counselor said many times, "You have so much wasted potential!"
 On the other hand, with powers ranging from Super Strength to making ice cream with your mind, it's hard to create conflict.